j-adamczyk/AWS_serverless_BI_pipeline/README.md

 This script converts collections of JSONs, created with `clean_data.py`, to CSV or Apache Parquet.
 Results are saved in `/data/csv_data` or `/data/parquet_data`, depending on target format.

+## Athena SQL queries

+SQL queries for usage in AWS Athena for benchmarking the approaches are in `SQL_queries` directory.